WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	_Facebook authentication_

-1. Log-on with Facebook (or your chosen identity provider) and accept Facebook to use your public profile.
+1. Log on with Facebook (or your chosen identity provider) and accept Facebook to use your public profile.
 When you are successfully logged-in, the app should run without errors, and you should be able to query Mobile Services and make updates to data.

----